syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 * Update/UpdateAsync
 * BatchUpdate/BatchUpdateAsync

-Let’s see how to perform CRUD operation using SQL server data with Syncfusion Blazor DataGrid component
+Let’s see how to perform CRUD operation using SQL server data with Syncfusion Blazor DataGrid component.

 #### Insert Operation